configcat/terraform-provider-configcat/docs/data-sources/configs.md

 # configcat_configs Resource

-Use this data source to access information about existing Configs.
+Use this data source to access information about existing **Configs**.

 ## Example Usage